Games forum 2018 notes!

 Video games with mum - Rami Ismail Vlambeer & Alysia Judge IGN

-- Option of just holding attack, someone new to controller and gaming is like learning a new language
+- Choose game for mum based on narrative- Option of just holding attack, someone new to controller and gaming is like learning a new language

 - Shopkeeper concept XD (in ff, human at night selling weapons...)